jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 implementation at `9ee6ac0`; local implementation review passed.
 The heap default at `0df950d` also awaits deployment verification without an override under M22 / T2.
 M26 remains Ready for a test-host archive filesystem separate from the root volume, with the requirement documented in `docs/README.install.md`.
-The other half of M26 is settled: the shipped MTS granularity is now `PARTITION_DAY`, matching the storage guide's recommended default, so the second ETL hop becomes eligible after about two days instead of two months and a soak can observe the whole chain.
+Its ETL-timing half moved to M31 (D23), whose draft plan awaits acceptance: Make variables for the store granularity and hold, so test hosts shorten the chain without editing the shipped template.
+M32, the run that observes the chain with the test values, is Blocked on M31 and on G13, the ansible-provision soak.
 M24 is Complete at `4b4cb41`; issue #45 was updated and closed on 2026-09-22.
 M25 is Complete at `84b38e5`, and M15 is Complete at `d748d4f`; their repository landing evidence was verified on 2026-09-22.
 M23 is In progress: local implementation, checks and independent implementation review passed; implementation landed at `9ee6ac0` on origin/modernize on 2026-09-23, and real-VM verification remains.
-Two rows are
+Three rows are
-Ready: M9 and M26.
+Ready: M9, M26 and M31.
 The five unfinished Backlog items M10, M13, M18, M19 and M27 are assigned to Milestone on 2026-09-22; their
 unresolved scope or operating conditions keep them Open and not Ready.
 M22 is In progress: the `256M` heap is selected for VM testing, with four heaps totaling 1 GiB and metaspace caps adding